anderson-aristotle/js-function-context-this/README.md

 #### Lab: method chaining

-Let's take advantage of this invocation pattern to impliment methods that can be chained on the object that they're called on.
+Let's take advantage of this invocation pattern to implement methods that can be chained on the object that they're called on.
 Open up `lib/method-chain.js` and change the `satellite` object so that the method invocation at the bottom of the file logs the message three times.